vboyev-MSFT/defender-docs/unified-secops-platform/reduce-risk-overview.md

 # customer intent: I want to learn how to proactively improve security posture and reduce risk exposure in my organization.
 ---

-# Overview - Improve security posture and reduce risk
+# Overview - Improve security posture and reduce security risk

 To battle increasingly bold, sophisticated, and well-resourced threat actors, security teams need a comprehensive strategy to both reduce vulnerabilities and prevent breaches before they occur, and to detect and mitigate threats in real-time.